Joeccp/SBA/REPORT.md

 ### Flowchart
 Here is a flowchart showing the basic structure of this program:
 <pre class="mermaid">
----
-title: The main function of the program
----
 flowchart TD
     start([Start])
     ipt1[/Input Admin username and password/]